I Want To...

 Where do mosquitoes that can carry Zika virus live?

 The mosquitoes that can carry Zika virus tend to live in warmer environments, including tropical, subtropical and, in some cases, temperate climates.
-The Aedes aegypti and Aedes albopictus mosquitoes can be found in the U.S. The Centers for Disease Control and Prevention (CDC) has a map of the estimated range of these mosquitoes in the U.S. Visit the CDC’s website to also view a map of countries and territories with active Zika virus transmission.
+The Aedes aegypti and Aedes albopictus mosquitoes can be found in the U.S. The Centers for Disease Control and Prevention (CDC) has a map of the estimated range of these mosquitoes in the U.S. as well as a map of countries and territories where Zika cases have been found.

 How does a mosquito transmit Zika virus?